-The under spend on the net cost of Services of £8.170m is comparable with the revenue monitoring positions that have regularly been presented to the Strategic Policy and Resources Committee throughout the financial year.
+The under spend on the net cost of Services of £13.919m is comparable with the revenue monitoring positions that have regularly been presented to the Strategic Policy and Resources Committee throughout the financial year.
+Report 4 was not presented to Committee due to COVID 19.
+The adjustments are reflected in the budget column above.
+These included new additional Revenue support grant funding of £0.041m, minor virements and a net transfer from services to earmarked reserves of £1.053m which included £0.2m for the Perth & Kinross Offer and £0.83m from capitalising IT expenditure to contribute to the 2020/21 revenue budget.
 The following section provides a more detailed explanation of the final year end outturns.

-Education & Children's Services delivered an under spend of £4.4m.
+Education & Children's Services delivered an under spend of £8.9m.
 The main reasons for this are -

-- In respect of the Devolved School Management (DSM) Scheme there was an under spend (£1.1m) reflecting savings on staff costs (teachers and support staff) (£0.6m) and supplies & services (educational materials) (£0.3m) and additional income (secondments / contributions towards activities / grants / school meals and school lets) (£0.2m).
-These resources will be carried forward by schools into 2019/20. - In 2018/19 schools were awarded Pupil Equity Funding direct from the Scottish Government to contribute towards raising attainment (£1.7m).
+- In respect of the Devolved School Management (DSM) Scheme there was an under spend (£1.2m) reflecting savings on staff costs (teachers and support staff) (£0.7m) and property costs, supplies & services (educational materials) additional income (£0.5m).
+These resources will be carried forward by schools into 2020/21. - In 2019/20 schools were awarded Pupil Equity Funding direct from the Scottish Government to contribute towards raising attainment (£1.7m).
 Expenditure from this Fund is incurred by academic year rather than financial year.
-On that basis the under spend (£0.6m) has been earmarked within Reserves to be utilised by schools in 2019/20. - In terms of non-DSM budgets there were further over and under spends as follows: - Staff under spends were delivered across the whole Service (£0.4m). - Under spends on supplies and services (£1.0m) due to mainstreaming Evidence 2 Success funding and the rephasing of a number of initiatives including the Digital Learning Strategy, GIRFEC, the School Estate and Young Carers. - o There was an under spend on third party payments (£0.7m) due primarily to savings on foster care and additional support needs provision, service level agreements and partner provider payments. - Other net over and under spends across other areas of service delivery provided further net savings including pupil and staff transport and third party payments (£0.1m). - The Service also generated additional income from a number of sources including grant funding, school meals and external recharges (£0.5m).
+On that basis the under spend (£0.7m) has been earmarked within Reserves to be utilised by schools in 2020/21. - In terms of non-DSM budgets there were further over and under spends as follows: - Staff under spends were delivered across the whole Service (£1.7m).
+This reflected the receipt of funding late in the financial year and ongoing recruitment issues in certain professions.

+- There was an under spend on property costs (£0.6m) due to a savings on maintenance and a non-domestic rates refund. - Under spends on supplies and services (£1.2m) due to the rephasing of a number of initiatives including the Digital Learning Strategy, the School Estate Review, Wider Achievement and Young Carers.
+In addition, resources towards the opening of Bertha Park High School will be returned to earmarked Reserves and drawn down as new year groups join the school. - The Council received funding towards the expansion of early years in advance of when the expenditure would be incurred (£3.0m).
+This funding will be carried forward in an earmarked Reserves and drawn down when required. - Other net over and under spends across the Service provided further net savings including third party payments and income partially offset by home to school transport (£0.5m).

-Health and Social Care over spent by around £0.7m in 2018/19.
+Health and Social Care over spent by around £1.2m in 2019/20.
 The Strategic Policy & Resources Committee was provided with regular updates on the projected outturn for Social Care.
 The impact of this final over spend is a reduction in the Council's Reserves.
 The main reasons for this were: